 By Sean Covey

-Updated and redesigned, A Self-Guided Workbook for Highly Effective Teens by Sean Covey is a short, quick, and user friendly companion to the bestselling The 7 Habits of Highly Effective Teens.
-This compact workbook provides the same engaging activities, interactives, and self-evaluations but now graphically more engaging to help teens understand and apply the power of the Habits.
+A Self-Guided Workbook for Highly Effective Teens by Sean Covey is a short, quick, and user friendly companion to the bestselling The 7 Habits of Highly Effective Teens.
+This compact workbook provides the same engaging activities, interactives, and self-evaluations, but now it's graphically more engaging to help teens understand and apply the power of the Habits.

-From pixelated pioneer adventures to stunning space odysseys, the boundaries of the video game world are expanding every day.
+The 50 best games: From pixelated pioneer adventures to stunning space odysseys, the boundaries of the video game world are expanding every day.
 Grand epics and gritty mysteries.
 Fierce competition and friendly cooperation.
 Powerful emotions and uproarious laughter.
 Video games are fantastically diverse and wonderfully creative, but not all games are created equal.
 With so many games out there on so many different consoles, computers, and devices, how do you decide which games are worth playing?
 Backed by years of writing about games professionally and decades spent playing them, Chris Watters lays out a list of 50 games to entertain and enlighten you.
 Whether you’re trying to learn more about the world of gaming or strengthening your claim to true gaming fluency, these are the games you’ll want to play, and why you’ll want to play them.